jbond21/us-fsm-ce-fis-bob-a-thon/labs/LAB1_PR_REVIEW.md

 - **Pipeline fails with something like `askBob: method not found`.** Your helper function is inside the `pipeline { }` block.
 Move it to the top level of the file (outside the `pipeline { }` braces).
 - **Bob stage runs but says the mode wasn't found.** Check (a) `.bob/custom_modes.yaml` contains the slug `pipeline-git-diff-overview`, (b) you're passing that exact string to `askBob`, (c) you committed and pushed `.bob/`.
 Bob reads `custom_modes.yaml` fresh from the workspace on every run.
-- **The diff is empty on the first build.** `git diff HEAD~1 HEAD` needs at least two commits on the branch.
-If you only just created the branch and pushed one commit, `HEAD~1` doesn't exist.
-Push any small follow-up change (a newline in the Jenkinsfile works) and rebuild.
+- **The diff is empty.** Two common causes: (a) your branch hasn't diverged from `main` yet — there are no commits since the branch point — or (b) `origin/main` isn't available locally on the Jenkins agent (rare, but possible if the Git plugin's clone config was customized).
+Confirm by adding `git branch -r` to your shell step temporarily: it should list `origin/main` after `checkout scm`.
+If it doesn't, the agent isn't fetching `main`; you may need an explicit `git fetch origin main` before the diff.
 - **Bob output looks like a novel, not a triage summary.** The mode's rules file probably isn't constraining output length.
 Re-open Mode Writer and refine the rules to enforce brevity — cap per-change output to a few lines, require the three-section structure, tell Bob to skip uninteresting changes.
 - **`Jenkinsfile` not working?** Copy `Jenkinsfile.lab1solution` from the repo root over your own `Jenkinsfile` and push.
 That's the reference state after Lab 1 and a safe reset point.